AguaClara/String-Digester/TricklingFilter_Final_Report.md

 ## Results and Analysis

 In the first test, the team ran the pulse of water from the center of the column through the 5 cm rock depth.
 The team hypothesized that since this was such a thin layer, the water would exit nearly exactly where it came in.
 The team actually observed that almost all the water ended up on the walls of the apparatuses and only 4 cuvettes had water in them.
-There could be multiple reasons for this result.
+There could be multiple reasons for this result:
 1. Since the rocks are multiple sizes they fit together in a such a way that the water would prefer to flow sideways instead of down.
 Then, when the water came in contact with the wall it became attached and never came unattached.
 2. The water hit the mesh at the bottom of the apparatus and it was angled so that water flowed to the edges on the mesh before falling into the collection basin.
 The team conducted this test multiple times at multiple depths to reveal the same results.

 <img src="https://user-images.githubusercontent.com/35943730/38639368-ea56bc0a-3d9e-11e8-998e-6c4cebaf9ec2.JPG">